cisco/lal-build-manager/SPEC.md

 If they are modified (not a global fetch) they will be listed as _modified_.

 #### lal build [name]
-Runs the `scripts.build` shell script in the manifest file inside the configured container.
+Runs the `BUILD` script in the current directory in the container.

-E.g. `"build": "./BUILD $1 $2"` key in the manifest under `scripts` will cause `lal build dme` to run `./BUILD dme ncp.amd64` in the configured container.
+If no arguments are suppplied it will run `./BUILD $name $target` where `name` is the value of `name` in the manifest, and `target` is the value of target in the `lalrc`.

-If no positional argument (name) is set, it will assume the repository name and do the canonical build.
+E.g. `lal build` in monolith will `./BUILD dme ncp.amd64` in the container.

 `lal build` will run `lal verify` and warn if this fails, but proceed anyway.
 The warning is a developer notice that the build will not be identical on jenkins due to local modifications and should not be ignored indefinitely.